thescientist13/gallinago/README.md

 ```

 ### Runner.setup (required)
-`Runner.setup` initializes a targetDirectory for the command to run in.
+`Runner.setup` initializes a directory for your CLI to be run in.
 Returns a `Promise`.

 ```js
 await runner.setup(__dirname);
 ```

 Optionally, you can provide "setup" files if you want to copy additional files into the target directory, say from _node_modules_ or a fixtures folder.
-You can provide the following as an array of objects.
+You can provide these files as an array of objects.

 * `source`: path of the file to copy
 * `destination`: path of where to copy the file to